UmSenhorQualquer/pyforms/docs/source/getting-started/installing.rst

 Configure
 ___________

-To switch between execution modes, you can create the file **local_settings.py** with the content:
+To switch between execution modes, create the file **local_settings.py** in application running directory with the content:

 .. code-block:: python